 Illustrations made by me

-Since the chatbot era rises, users are still adjusting the transition from Graphical User Interface (GUIs) to Conversational User Interface (CUIs).
-As for designing the conversation, to be honest it was one of the most challenging things I've ever done.
-Conversation is a basic human communication tools.
-That said, it's natural for human to do it unconsciously.
-But not for machine.
-Like human, machine needs some time to learn the conversation.
-In order to make machine learn the conversation, the conversation designers have to abstract our thought patterns and unconscious habits into something that can be interacted in organic way.
+A chatbot is no longer a bizarre communication platform for us.
+But the way human interacts with the chatbot is still something to be continuously learned.
+A conversation is a basic human communication tool.
+It's natural for humans to do it unconsciously, but not for machines.
+Like a human, a machine needs some time to learn the conversation.
+In order to make machines learn the conversation, I believe the conversation designers have to abstract our thought patterns and unconscious habits into something that can be interacted in an organic way.

-Conversation is something that is not absolute.
+I also think that conversation is something that is not absolute.
 It is subjective based on the person who's interacting with.
-To design the conversation is different than design a visual graphic: it's an infinite loop.
-From my personal opinion, what matter the most when designing conversations is to always practice writing the flows and scripts.
-Doing observation about how the target users interact with each other is also an important thing to be done.
-Learning the users conversation behavior will also benefit us to write how the bot's personality will meet the goal.
+An important thing that I learned is that conversation is an infinite loop.
+In my personal opinion, what matters the most when designing conversations is to always practice writing the flows and scripts.
+Learning the users' conversation behavior will also benefit us to write how the bot's personality will meet the goals.